Click here for information about requirements and the application process.

 We can point you in the right direction, but interns are responsible for their own housing arrangements.
 Classified ads and apartment listings are the place to begin your search.
 We give each intern a subscription to the electronic version of The Washington Post for six weeks before the internship begins to aid in the hunt for housing.
 Craigslist is also a good resource, as is Washington Intern Student Housing (WISH).

-It is preferred that reporting interns have a car available for their use during the internship, but exceptions can be made.
+It is preferred that reporting interns have a car available for their use during the internship, but exceptions can be made and reporting interns must have valid driver's license.
 All interns must provide their own transportation to and from work.

-Final selections will be made and e-mail notifications will be sent by Nov.
-17, 2017.
+For the 2020 Newsroom Summer Internship application, final selections will be made and e-mail notifications will be sent by Nov.
+29, 2019.

 Send an e-mail to firstname.lastname@example.org, but be warned that if you ask a question that has been covered here, it will count against you!